HubSpot/hubspot-api-python/sample-apps/retry-middleware-app/README.md

 1. Copy .env.template to .env
 2. Specify authorization data in .env:

-    - Paste your HubSpot API Key as the value for HUBSPOT_API_KEY

-    or

     - Paste HUBSPOT_CLIENT_ID and HUBSPOT_CLIENT_SECRET for OAuth

 ### Running